i05nagai/memorandum/language/english_speaking.md

         * His property has appreciated as much as 40% in two years
         * we like our investment, which has appreciated significantly in value
         * the pound has appreciated against the euro
-* delicacy
-    * I don't think you quite appreciate the delicacy of the situation
 * career
     * job
         * a job for which you are trained and in which it is possible to advance your working life, so that you get greater responsibility and earn more money